ro-the-creator/ro-the-creator/README.md

 # Welcome to Ro's World 🦝

 <p align="center">
-I am an aspiring data analyst studying at The Marcy Lab School!
-I'm particularly interested in Business and Finance.
-If you want to connect, reach out to me via email or on my LinkedIn page below!
+I'm Ro, and I'm a data analyst studying at The Marcy Lab School!
+I primarily stay up-to-date with business and finance, although I am also interested in many other fields.
+This includes music, literature, geography, and many more.
+If you'd like to connect, reach out to me via email or on my LinkedIn page below!
 </p>

 ![](github-readme.png)